leoncasba/Data_Science_Portfolio/README.md

 # Data_Science_Portfolio

-This my first data science portfolio made with completely in R with portfoliodown.

-You can access to these links to learn more how to create yours:
+This my first data science portfolio made with completely in R with **portfoliodown**.
+You can access to the links below to learn more how to create yours:

 https://www.business-science.io/code-tools/2021/12/20/portfoliodown.html